sparshvrao/Anonymous-Writer/README.md

 It converts page from digital text to any given handwriting font you like.
 Isn't it awesome.

-So use this and use your precious saved time in enjoying life.
+So use this and use your precious saved time in learning new stuff.

 ## How to use ?